augustawind/restcli/docs/usage.rst

     Run a Request, writing the response to stdout.

 `Command: view`_
-    Inspect <inspect the contents of a Group, Request, or Request attribute.
+    Inspect the contents of a Group, Request, or Request attribute.

 `Command: env`_
     View or set Environment variables.